sornerol/kdl-practice/README.md

 # KDL Practice Script
 The KDL Practice Script helps speedrunners of Kirby's Dream Land practice speedrun tech.
 It is a Lua script that runs within the BizHawk emulator.
-Currently, its only use is for practicing RNG manipulation, but more features are coming soon.

 # Next Steps
 * [Download and install the script](https://github.com/sornerol/kdl-practice/releases)